Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 </figure>

 **Global filter options**
-<div class="divider"></div>

 !!! note
-    The global filter options at the bottom apply to all applications running in Cognigy Insights.
+    The Global Filter options at the bottom apply to all applications running in Cognigy Insights.
-    More information about global filters you can find here: [Global Filter]({{config.site_url}}insights/global-filter/).
+    More information about Global Filters you can find here: [Global Filter]({{config.site_url}}insights/global-filter/).

 ## Annotations
-<div class="divider"></div>

 Before working with Step Explorer you need to annotate certain components in Cognigy.AI.
 Annotations can be defined in the Node settings of your configured Flow.
-Start the Node Editor, go to “Settings” and enter a meaningful annotation in the “Analytics step” section.
-The annotation should have an informative reference to the configured node.
+Start the Node Editor, go to **Settings** and enter a meaningful Annotation in the **Analytics step** section.
+The Annotation should have an informative reference to the configured Node.
 When you want to annotate, for example, a Say Node which starts a customer conversation with a welcome you can enter “Greetings” or “Welcome New Caller”.
 For Order Intents, you can enter the **Analytics step** field.
 For example, “Order Intent triggered” as an annotation.

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/c2f0e52-Say_Node_Analytics_step_setting_300.svg" width="60%" />
-  <figcaption>Say Node editor with annotation in the "Analytics step" section</figcaption>
+  <figcaption>Say Node editor with Annotation in the "Analytics step" section</figcaption>
 </figure>

-The more Flow Nodes you name with annotations in the “Analytics step” sections, the finer graduation you will get with the Step Explorer data display.
+The more Flow Nodes you name with Annotations in the **Analytics step** sections, the finer graduation you will get with the Step Explorer data display.

-!!! danger
+!!! warning
-    The Step Explorer absolutely requires defined annotations for the evaluation and display of analytics data.
+    The Step Explorer absolutely requires defined Annotations for the evaluation and display of analytics data.

 The Step Explorer provides the following advantages:

 - Order intent understanding (how many customers have ordered something).
 - Understanding of customer reactions at certain steps (how many, how often).
 - You can define different time frames for evaluation.
-- You can display the step report both in "Forward" and "Backward" directions.
+- You can display the step report both in **Forward** and **Backward** directions.
 - You can get the step report beginning at a Starting Step.
 - You can click on a step to see details.
-- You can select available snapshots from different Virtual Agent versions to compare them for improvement purposes.
+- You can select available Snapshots from different Virtual Agent versions to compare them for improvement purposes.

 ## Analysis
-<div class="divider"></div>

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/7bf4ed7-Step_Explorer_n1.png" width="100%" />
   <figcaption>Step Explorer: Analytic steps displayed in <b>forward direction</b></figcaption>
 </figure>

-When local filter "Forward Direction" is set, the Step Explorer displays the conversation analysis results with the conversation's start on the left side to the conversation's end on the right side.
+When Local Filter **Forward** direction is set, the Step Explorer displays the conversation analysis results with the conversation's start on the left side to the conversation's end on the right side.

-Using the previously in Cognigy.AI defined annotations in your Flow Nodes, the Step Explorer can analyze the conversation steps and every annotation is assigned to a specific step.
+Using the previously in Cognigy.AI defined Annotations in your Flow Nodes, the Step Explorer can analyze the conversation steps and every Annotation is assigned to a specific step.
 The corresponding conversation data in relation to the defined steps lead to a percentage distribution which the Step Explorer visualizes on the screen.

 **Analysis example:**
 100% of the users went through the starting step at the beginning of a conversation.

 99% of the users who started a conversation went through a welcome as a new caller.